Is TalkTalk broadband any good?

 At the time of this update, however, TalkTalk are marking the introduction of their new pricing system with offers lasting the full 18 months on all their bundles.

 All TalkTalk broadband packages must be taken with the provider's landline.
-Now they've moved to the all-in method of pricing, it's less obvious how much exactly that line rental is, but before they made the switch it was £17.70 per month.
+Now they've moved to the all-in method of pricing, it's less obvious how much exactly that line rental is, but for those who still have to pay it, it's now £18.95 per month.

 One casualty of the move to all-in pricing is their upfront line rental option.